serverless/dashboard/docs/using/metrics.md

 # Curated Metric Views

-Our curated metric views provide you the ability to view activity across your enter organization at a glance.
+Our curated metric views provide you the ability to view activity across your entire organization at a glance.
 These include views are intended to be a starting point based on patterns we recognize in the [Trace](../concepts/traces.md) data we receive.